Dower is inherent in the concept of Muslim marriages and it is an integral part of it also.

 - As a deterrence upon the husband’s absolute power of pronouncing divorce upon the wife.

-Dower(Mehr) in Islam:
+Dower(Mahr) in Islam:

 In the Holy Quran, Allah Almighty says;

-And give the women their Mehr in good cheer.
+And give the women their Mahr in good cheer.
 Then, if they give up some of it out of their own sweet will, you may have it to your advantage and pleasure.
 (Surah Nisa 4:4).

 Kinds of Dower: